What is thyroid surgery?

 - Thyroiditis – swelling of the thyroid

-- Hyperparathyroidism – parathyroid makes too much hormone
+- Hyperparathyroidism – the parathyroid produces too much hormone

-- Hypoparathyroidism – parathyroid doesn’t make enough parathyroid hormone, resulting in too little calcium and too much phosphorous
+- Hypoparathyroidism – the parathyroid does not produce enough hormones, resulting in too little calcium and too much phosphorus in the body

 - Parathyroid cancer

 A benign tumor on the thyroid or parathyroid gland may make either gland overactive.
 Too much hormone production can also come from enlarged glands.
 Very rarely, the cause is cancer.
 Injury to the glands, endocrine disorders or genetic conditions can be the cause of hypothyroidism and hypoparathyroidism.

 If you have a thyroid or parathyroid disorder, you may exhibit a wide range of symptoms, some of which may include: